constarg/sushi-shuffle/README.md

 `debugLog` |  For debugging.
 To enter debug mode, the value of the debugLog field must be changed to 1.<br>
 `defaultDirPath` |  If a file is found outside of a folder and no specific location has been specified to which it should be moved, then it will go to defaultDirPath.<br>
 `[check]` | This field includes all locations where the program will look for files.
 Each location that enters this field must be entered before `[done_check]`.
-`[targets]` | This field consists of two parts.
-The first part refers to the file extension and the second part refers to the location that each file should send with this extension.<br>
+`[targets]` | This field contains all the types of files and all the locations that these files should be sent to.
+Each line in this field consists of two elements that are separated by a space.
+The first element is the extension of the file and the second is the location where this file should be sent.
+Also each new line must be entered before `[done_targets]`.<br>

 An example of check:<br>
 ```